PCMDI/obs4MIPs-cmor-tables/inputs/README.md

 Currently, all obs4MIPs compliant data products need to be prepared with [Climate Model Output Rewriter (CMOR)](https://cmor.llnl.gov).
 CMOR is used by most CMIP modeling groups to prepare their model output in advance of publishing it to ESGF.
 CMOR can be obtained [via conda-forge](https://cmor.llnl.gov/mydoc_cmor3_conda/), a community-led collection of recipes, build infrastructure and distributions for the [conda package manager](https://docs.conda.io/projects/conda/en/latest).
 By preparing a simple [python](https://python.org) script (example discussed below), CMOR is used to prepare an obs4MIPs compliant dataset.

-Obs4MIPs data specificatons
+The [obs4MIPs data specificatons (ODS)](https://pcmdi.github.io/obs4MIPs/dataStandards.html) are technically aligned with the preparation of climate model output prepared for the Coupled Model Comparison Project).

-JSON format
+Closely aligned with CMIP, all metadata for obs4MIPs is managed in JSON files.

 ---